A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Although the dogs may have a slightly bad reputation due to their temperament, training and supervision can help manage them.

-The other parent breed, the Labrador Retriever, is one of America’s most popular dog breeds, known for their happy-puppy faces and friendly disposition.
+The other parent breed, the Labrador Retriever, is one of America’s most popular dog breeds.
+It is known for its happy-puppy face and friendly disposition.

 This mid-size breed has no significant temperament issues but sheds a lot, and routine maintenance can help control it.